LOCATION: Summit Bechtel Family Scout Reserve (SBR) - Glen Jean, WV

 MAXIMUM ENROLLMENT: 2 students

-STATUS: Elective ($300/week stipend paid by Boy Scouts of America for 4th year students who complete the non-jamboree rotation)
+STATUS: Elective ($300/week stipend paid by Boy Scouts of America for 4th year students who complete the rotation) [Note: Stipend not paid during Jamboree weeks in 2019 or 2021]

 To acquaint medical students with wilderness and large event medicine.
 This includes assisting pre-hospital responders and caring for patients in a setting with limited resources.
 The majority of the patients are adolescents, but all age groups are seen including adults and occasionally younger children.
 Both major and minor problems are seen in the health lodge.
 Severe conditions are transported to a community hospital for care.
 Emphasis is on a team approach to care and interdisciplinary communication.